pivotal-cf/bookbinder/README.md

 `<%= quick_links %>` produces a table of contents based on in-page anchors.

 ### Breadcrumbs
 `<%= breadcrumbs %>` generates a series of breadcrumbs as a UL HTML tag.
 The breadcrumbs go up to the site's top-level, based on the title of each page.
-The bottom-most entry in the list of breadcrumbs represents the current page; the rest of the breadcrumbs show the hiearchy of directories that the page lives in.
+The bottom-most entry in the list of breadcrumbs represents the current page; the rest of the breadcrumbs show the hierarchy of directories that the page lives in.
 Each breadcrumb above the current page is generated by looking at the [frontmatter](http://middlemanapp.com/basics/frontmatter/) title of the index template of that directory.
 If you'd like to use breadcrumb text that is different than the title, an optional 'breadcrumb' attribute can be used in the frontmatter section to override the title.

 ### Subnavs
 `<%= yield_for_subnav %>` inserts the appropriate template in /subnavs, based on each constituent repositories' `subnav_template:` parameter in `config.yml`.
 The default template (`\_default.erb`) uses the label `default` and is applied to all sections unless another template is specified with subnav\_template.
 Template labels are the name of the template file with extensions removed. ("sample" for a template named "sample.erb")